-Well we come to the heightsagain.
-Romans 8 in our ongoing study of Scripture and what blessed, blessed chapter it is.
-So rich and so full. and we're well aware if we've been here for the last few weeks, we're going through Romans 8, a chapter I've titled "Life in the Spirit" because that's really what it's about.
-And tonight we come to verses 14, 15, and 16 of this eighth chapter of Romans having already gone through the prior 13 verses.
+Well we come to the heights again.
+Romans chapter 8 in our ongoing study of Scripture, and what a blessed, blessed chapter it is, so rich and so full.
+As we're well aware if we've been here for the last few weeks, we're going through Romans chapter 8, a chapter I've titled "Life in the Spirit" because that really is what it's about.
+And tonight we come to verses 14, 15, and 16 of this 8th chapter of Romans, having already gone through the prior 13 verses.

 Let me read these three verses as the context for the message tonight.
-"For all that are being led by Spirit of God these are sons of God.
-For you have not received a spirit of slavery leading to fear again but you have received the spirit of adoption as sons by which we cry out Abba, Father.
-The Spirit Himself bears witness with our spirit that we are sons of God."
-Or as some translation put it children of God.
+"For all who are being led by Spirit of God these are sons of God.
+For you have not received a spirit of slavery leading to fear again, but you have received the spirit of adoption as sons by which we cry out Abba, Father.
+The Spirit Himself bears witness with our spirit that we are sons of God," or as some translations put it, “children of God.”
 You'll notice in verse 14 we are referred to as sons of God; in verse 15 we are referred to as sons of God by adoption; and in verse 16 again we are referred to as sons of God.

 The theme of these three verses then clearly is our being adopted as sons of God.
 One of the most beautiful and rich theological concepts of the Scripture is this theme of adoption.
-In fact the very word is filled with grace and mercy and love. adoption by definition refers to a legal action by which a person takes in to his family a child not his own and usually not even related to him for the purpose of treating as and giving him all the privileges of his own child.
-That's adoption.
-A legal action by which we take someone who is not apart of our family in to grant them all the privileges of being our true child.
+In fact the very word is filled with grace and mercy and love.
+Adoption by definition refers to a legal action by which a person takes into his family a child not his own and usually not even related to him for the purpose of treating him as and giving him all the privileges of his own child.
+That's adoption, a legal action by which we take someone who is not a part of our family in to grant them all the privileges of being our true child.

-If you will look further in the Old Testament for just a brief moment into another wonderful book that gives us insight into adoption turn to the Book of Esther.
-The Book of Esther.
-In the Book of Esther in chapter two and verse 5 we read now, "There was a Jew in Susa, the capitol, his name was Mordecai, the son of Jair, the son of Shimei, the son of Kish, a Benjamite, who had been taken into exile who had been taken into exile from Jerusalem with the captives who had been exiled with Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had exiled.
+If you will look further in the Old Testament just a brief moment into another wonderful book that gives us insight into adoption turn to the book of Esther, the book of Esther.
+In the book of Esther in chapter 2 and verse 5 we read now, "There was a Jew in Susa, the capital.
+His name was Mordecai, the son of Jair, the son of Shimei, the son of Kish, a Benjamite, who had been taken into exile into Jerusalem with the captives who had been exiled with Jeconiah king of Judah, whom Nebuchadnezzar the king of Babylon had exiled.
 And he was bringing up Hadassah, which is Esther, his uncle's daughter, for she had no father or mother."
 Here was Hadassah, her Hebrew name, Esther her other name, her name given in that culture.
 He obviously was related to her but her father and mother had died and she had become an orphan.
-So Mordecai as his own daughter.
+So Mordecai took her as his own daughter.
 The young lady was beautiful of form and face and when her father and mother died Mordecai took her as his own daughter.
-Down to verse 15, "Now when the turn of Esther, the daughter of Abihail the uncle of Mordecai who had taken her as his daughter, came in to go to the king," and so on and so forth and so on, again it mentions that he had taken her as his own daughter.
+Down to verse 15, "Now when the turn of Esther, the daughter of Abihail, the uncle of Mordecai who had taken her as his daughter, came in to go to the king," and so on and so forth and so on, again it mentions that he had taken her as his own daughter.
 She was the adopted daughter of Mordecai.

 Over in the second chapter we find the very same thing again referencing her as Esther, the daughter of Mordecai who was under his care.
 In tender care for this orphan girl he did all he could to care for her and protect her as his very own.
 And as the story of Esther unfolds it becomes apparent the extent to which Mordecai would go for the care of this lovely Jewish girl.